alanqrwang/keymorph/README.md

 ... and so on

-### Automatic Deliniation/Segmentation of the Brain
+### Automatic Delineation/Segmentation of the Brain
 For evaluation, we use [SynthSeg](https://github.com/BBillot/SynthSeg) to automatically segment different brain regions.
 Follow their repository for detailed intruction on how to use the model.

 ## Contact
 Feel free to open an issue in github for any problems or questions.

 ## References
-Evan, M. Yu, et al. "KeyMorph: Robust Multi-modal Affine Registration via Unsupervised Keypoint Detection."
+Evan M. Yu, et al. "KeyMorph: Robust Multi-modal Affine Registration via Unsupervised Keypoint Detection."
 (2021).

+Alan Q. Wang, et al. "A Robust and Interpretable Deep Learning Framework for Multi-modal Registration via Keypoints."
+(2023).

 Kleesiek and Urban et al. "Deep MRI brain extraction: A 3D convolutional neural network for skull stripping."
 NeuroImage (2016).